-- 30 days following the 60-day period without pay, provided that the employee can substantiate his or her sickness; and - g a provision providing for an end of service reward pursuant to Articles 84 and 85 of the Labour Law.
-The employer must pay the employee a reward for his or her period of service, the calculation of which is dependent on whether the employment relationship has expired, was terminated by the employer, or was terminated as a result of the employee's resignation from the employer.
+- Saudi Arabian National Day; - f a provision providing for sick leave during a single year pursuant to Article 117 of the Labour Law, including: - sick leave for the first 30 days at full pay; - 60 days following the first 30-day period at 75 per cent pay; and - 30 days following the 60-day period without pay, provided that the employee can substantiate his or her sickness; and - g a provision providing for an 'end of service' reward pursuant to Articles 84 and 85 of the Labour Law.
+The employer must pay the employee a reward for his or her period of service, the calculation of which is dependent on whether the employment relationship has expired, was terminated by the employer or was terminated as a result of the employee's resignation from the employer.